rackerlabs/support-how-to/content/how-to/cloud-servers/plesk-manage-email-accounts/index.md

 the Plesk web interface.
 It also includes a webmail feature.
 IMAP and POP3 is provided via Courier or Dovecot.

-SSL/TLS connections for IMAP, POP3 and SMTP, use a generated self-signed certificate by default.
-This may cause a conflict for certain email clients and in the event a customer is using Gmail&reg; the **Send Mail as** function it will reject the self-signed certificate.
-To prevent this conflict, Plesk has the ability to secure services with a **Let's Encrypt** certificate based on the server's hostname.
-The customer will need to allow the creation of an **A record** for the server's hostname.

 ### Prerequisites

 - Dedicated server or Virtual Machine running RHEL&reg; or CentOS&reg;